ThoughtLazer/sherifalghali-blog/src/content/posts/how-to-backup-a-windows-11-pc-with-azure-backup.md

 [![](https://sherifalghalistaticsite.blob.core.windows.net/images/CreateVault8A.png)](https://sherifalghalistaticsite.blob.core.windows.net/images/CreateVault8A.png)

-The Installation will need .Net Framework 4.5 and Windows Powershell.
+The Installation will need .NET Framework 4.5 and Windows PowerShell.
 You will need to install these items to proceed with the installation.

 [![](https://sherifalghalistaticsite.blob.core.windows.net/images/CreateVault9-1.png)](https://sherifalghalistaticsite.blob.core.windows.net/images/CreateVault9-1.png)